deltachat/deltachat-pages/en/help.md

 - If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.

-### How can I ensure every message is encrypted, and metadata deleted as quickly as possible?
+### How can I ensure message encryption and deletion?

-The best way to do that is creating a verified group and turning on self-destructing messages.
+The best way to ensure every message is encrypted, and metadata deleted as quickly as possible is creating a verified group and turning on self-destructing messages.

 Verified groups are always encrypted and protected against [MITM